TABLE OF CONTENTS

 Most discussions will tell you that there are two basic categories of boules — leisure and competition.
 But the situation is a little more interesting than that.

 - Leisure boules are inexpensive boules meant for occasional or casual play.
-They may be called leisure (French: loisir), recreational, generic, or DOG boules (after a popular line of Obut leisure boules, no longer being manufactured).
+They may be called leisure (French: loisir), recreational, generic, or DOG boules.
+(DOG boules were one of Obut’s earliest models of leisure boules.)
 They are available in only one weight and size and with a bright chrome finish.
 They are made of thinner steel than competition boules, and are usually filled with rocks and dirt to bring them up to the proper weight.

 - Competition boules are boules designed for serious competition play.
 More precisely, they are boules that have been certified (homologuées) by the International Petanque Federation (FIPJP) for use in FIPJP-sanctioned tournaments.
 Competition boules must meet FIPJP standards, and are always hollow (i.e. never filled with anything).
 They are available in a variety of sizes, weights, hardnesses, and striation patterns.
 Competition boules are between 70.5-80 mm in diameter, and 650-800 grams in weight.